Galser/tf-github-kitchen/README.md

  ```
 For other distributions please refer to your system's appropriate manuals

-- Install required Ruby version and choose it as default local.
-Run from command line :
+- Install the required Ruby version and choose it as default local.
+Run from the command line :
 ```
 rbenv install 2.3.1
 rbenv local 2.3.1